-Artificial intelligence (henceforth AI) recently became popular and promises to change the way we live and work.
+Artificial intelligence (henceforth, AI) recently became popular and promises to change the way we live and work.
 To educators, AI poses new opportunities and challenges.
-This paper explores one challenge: the problem of telling the difference between the work of a human student and the work of AI.
+This paper explores one specific challenge: telling the difference between the work of a human student and that of AI.

 Machines exist that claim to be able to accurately identify the work of AI, but they are expensive and not affordable to the average teacher.
-Moreover, we have machines built to detect the work of other machines, but they are both manmade machines, which do we trust?
-Perhaps, it is better for human being, to be able to recognise the work of AI for ourselves rather than rely other machines to do it.
-We need a way to examine and guide our efforts.
-One possible tool is Bloom's taxonomy, the cognitive domain especially.
-ChatGPT will be asked to perform cognitive acts at Bloom's different levels of cognition (know, understand, apply, analyse, judge, and create).
-The outcome will then be examined the find the responses that are discernibly not human.
-If not successful, this shows that the teacher may be unable to recognise an AI product when it is handed in for an assignment in place of the students' own efforts.
-The ability to discern the human product, is important for Open Distance Learning (henceforth ODL) which is generally Information Technology (henceforth IT) intensive.
-This is particularly so when this institution migrated its classes online as a response to the Covid-19 pandemic.
-Thus, students need to be relatively IT literate to study at this institution.
-Although, the extent of that IT literacy is arguable.
-In this context, there is a push and pull effect, on the one hand we have working people who would welcome a "device" that provides them with easy and accessible solutions.
-On the other hand, there may be a learning curve that deters them from using this 'device".
-However, ChatGPT is trained on natural language.
-Moreover, learning to use AI may be easier than learning other aspects of informational technology.
-This makes it more important for the educator to be able to recognise the work of AI.
-To examine the extent of this problem, this work proposes to ask AI (ChatGPT4) questions based on the Cognitive domain of Bloom's Taxonomy.
+Moreover, these are machines built to detect the work of other machines, but as both are man-made machines, which can we trust?
+Perhaps it would be better for human beings to be able to recognise the work of AI independently rather than rely on machines to do it for us.
+However, to do this we will need a way to examine and guide our efforts.
+One possible tool is Bloom's Taxonomy, specifically its cognitive domain.
+A chatbot and virtual assistant like ChatGPT could be asked to perform cognitive acts at different levels of cognition (i.e., knowing, understanding, applying, analysing, judging, and creating) in the Taxonomy.
+The outcome could then be examined to identify the responses that are discernibly not human.
+If this task is unfeasible, this would demonstrate that human teachers may have problems recognising an AI work if it is handed in as an academic assignment in place of the students' own efforts.

+The ability to discern the human product from the AI product is particularly important in open and distance learning (henceforth, ODL), which is generally information technology (henceforth, II) intensive.
+This is particularly so in ODL institutions that have migrated to online classes, a common measure taken during the Covid-19 pandemic that has required students to be relatively IT literate.
+However, the extent of students' IT literacy is arguable.
+In this context, there is a push-and-pull effect.
+On one hand, ODL institutions tend to cater to working-adult students who would welcome a device that provides them with easy and accessible solutions.
+On the other hand, there may be a learning curve involved in using this device that would deter students from it.
+However, ChatGPT is trained on natural language, and thanks to its user-friendliness, it may be easier for students to learn to use an AI like ChatGPT than other types of IT tools.
+This makes it more important for educators to be able to recognise the work of AI.

+To examine the extent of this problem, this study decided to engage an AI tool (i.e., ChatGPT4) by asking it questions based on the cognitive domain of Bloom's Taxonomy.
 Other domains will be examined in subsequent works.
-This is significantly different from other works read thus far (see below) in the following ways.
+This is significantly different from other works read thus far (see below) in the following ways:

 - i.
-They discuss AI with other human users, this work will engage ChatGPT4 itself to ask it questions based on Bloom's taxonomy. - ii.
-This work plans to engage ChatGPT4 in conversational styled interactions as suggested by the OpenAI (creators and owners of ChatGPT website).
+A majority of other works have discussed AI in the context of human users, whereas this research engages ChatGPT4 itself to ask questions and examine its answers based on Bloom's Taxonomy. - ii.
+This research engages ChatGPT4 in conversation-styled interactions as suggested by OpenAI (the creators and developers of ChatGPT).

-Content of the responses will be analysed on the answers provided by the ChatGPT to determine if it has performed the task or answering the questions and requests presented to it in a way that,
+The content of ChatGPT's responses are analysed to determine if it has performed the task of answering the questions and requests presented to it in a way that: